 Agricultural Advisory Board

-The first installment of the 2018 Real Estate and Personal Property Taxeswill be due onAugust 15th, 2018.
-Payments made after August 15th, 2018 will have an additional 1% interest added to the unpaid balance.
+The fourth installment of the 2018 Real Estate and Personal Property Taxeswill be due on May 15, 2019 by 5:00 PM.
+Payments made after May 15, 2019 will have an additional 1% interest, as well as an 8% penalty added to the unpaid balance.

 Brattleboro Town Manager’s Office